 The Bacchiglione River points the way out of the city and you reach Costozza, a little town at the foot of the Berici hills.
 The bike path passes in front of Villa Rotonda, the most famous of the Palladian villas.
-Just before entering Vicenza you see the Villa Valmarana ai Nani with its marvelous frescoes by Tiepolo.
+Just before entering Vicenza you will see Villa Valmarana ai Nani with its marvelous frescoes by Tiepolo (entrance included).

 Overnight in Vicenza.

 Day 8: Departure from Vicenza